everypinio/hardpy/docs/documentation/pytest_hardpy.md

 #### set_stand_name

 Writes a string with a test stand name.
-When called again, the exception `DuplicateTestStandNameError` will be caused.
+When called again, the exception `DuplicateFieldError` will be caused.

 **Arguments:**